-We compared the Fast Lyapunov Indicator (FLI) described in \citet{Froeschle_al_1997}, the modified FLI (mFLI) from \citet{Guzzo_Lega_2015}, the Mean Exponential Growth factor of Nearby Orbits (MEGNO) and mean MEGNO from \citet{Cincotta_al_2003}, and the Orthogonal Fast Lyapunov Indicator (OFLI) from \citet{Fouchard_al_2002}.
-In the following lines we explain why we chose this last indicator.
+We compared the fast Lyapunov indicator (FLI) described in \citet{Froeschle_al_1997}, the modified FLI (mFLI) from \citet{Guzzo_Lega_2015}, the mean exponential growth factor of nearby orbits (MEGNO) and mean MEGNO (mMEGNO) from \citet{Cincotta_al_2003}, and the orthogonal fast Lyapunov indicator (OFLI) from \citet{Fouchard_al_2002}.
+Below, we explain why we chose this last indicator.

-All indicators have strong arguments in their favour and have been used successfully.
+All indicators have strong arguments in favour of their study and they have all been used successfully.
 However, none of them were initially developed for short timescales (order of $10^3$ years) or for objects under the influence of non-gravitational forces.
-It is therefore necessary to verify if they are suitable to our problem.
+It is therefore necessary to verify whether or not they are suitable to our problem.

 The mFLI describes close encounters, which play an important role in the dynamics of meteoroids.
 However, this indicator is designed to study a specific encounter, and not the general effect of these encounters on a relatively large region of the phase space.
-A discussion with the authors helped us realise that this indicator was not adapted to our problem.
+A discussion with the authors led us to realise that this indicator was not adapted to our problem.

-The FLI, mFLI and OFLI are relative: they measure the chaoticity of an orbit only relatively to others.
+The FLI, mFLI, and OFLI are relative: they measure the chaoticity of an orbit, but only relative to others.
 The lower their value, the more stable the orbit studied.
-The MEGNO is the only absolute one presented here, with 2 the threshold between chaos ($>2$) or stability ( $ \leq 2$).
-However its oscillations make it ill-suited for a map, as its value at a time $t$ might not represent its general behaviour.
-The mean MEGNO (mMEGNO) corrects for this problem, and seems to be generally preferred over the MEGNO to draw maps.

-Between the FLI and the OFLI, the latter filters out an artificial effect: the growth of the FLI due to the differential rotation.
+The MEGNO is the only absolute indicator presented here, with a value of two being the threshold between chaos ($>2$) and stability ( $ \leq 2$).
+However, its oscillations make it ill-suited to a map, as its value at a time $t$ might not represent its general behaviour.
+Nevertheless, mMEGNO corrects for this problem, and seems to be generally preferred over MEGNO for drawing maps.
+Comparing FLI and OFLI, the latter filters out an artificial effect: the growth of the FLI due to differential rotation.

-We made a comparison between the FLI, OFLI and mMEGNO.
-We examined the evolution of the indicators during the integration of 12 particles, from the Geminid meteoroid stream.
+We compared FLI, OFLI, and mMEGNO, examining the evolution of the indicators during the integration of 12 particles from the Geminid meteoroid stream.
 This integration lasts 500 years.
 We only took into account the gravitational forces from all the planets.
-Figure \ref{fig:comp_indic} shows the comparison between the indicators for two particles: one that experienced a close encounter and therefore became chaotic, and another that remained stable and did not encounter a planet.
+Figure \ref{fig:comp_indic} shows the comparison of the indicators for two particles: one that experienced a close encounter and therefore became chaotic, and another that remained stable and did not encounter a planet.
 We would like to point out that this second particle is a rare case, and is only presented here for comparison, as the large majority of our particles are unstable.